All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 GLP-1 receptor agonists work by creating a sustained caloric deficit through appetite suppression.
 Your body responds to this deficit the same way it responds to any period of reduced food intake.
 It looks for energy wherever it can find it, and muscle tissue is a viable source.

 Muscle is metabolically expensive.
 Your body burns calories just to maintain it.
 When food is scarce (or when a medication makes your body think food is scarce), breaking down muscle protein for energy is an efficient survival strategy.
-This is not a side effect unique to GLP-1 drugs.
+This isn't a side effect unique to GLP-1 drugs.
 It happens with every form of weight loss.
 But GLP-1 medications create larger, more sustained deficits than most diets, which can accelerate the process.

 The STEP trials for semaglutide reported that participants lost an average of 14.9% of body weight[1], with lean mass accounting for a notable portion.
 The SURMOUNT trials for tirzepatide showed similar patterns.
 These are averages, and they include participants who did not engage in any structured exercise program.
 That detail matters, because it means the muscle loss was largely preventable.